nushell/nushell.github.io/book/types_of_data.md

 - A date and time with timezone:
   - `2022-02-02T14:30:00+05:00`

-## Duration
+## Durations

 Durations represent a length of time.
-A second, 5 weeks, and a year are all durations.

-Eg) `1wk` is the duration of one week.

 This chart shows all durations currently supported:

 | Duration | Length                      |
 | -------- | --------------------------- |